1andre-santos1/Face-Detection/README.md

 ! ` Press the 'e' key on your keyboard to exit the application `

-! ` If you're having problems detecting your face try lighten the scene around you or assume a more frontal position towards the webcam `
+! ` If you're having problems detecting your face try lighten up the scene around you or assume a more frontal position towards the webcam `